He made his debut in the third Test, but struggled to make an impression on a surface which heavily favoured batsmen.

 The move revitalised his career completely, the turnaround best underlined by Plunkett forcing his way back into the England Test side in the summer of 2014.

-He recorded a first five-wicket haul on his adopted home ground against Sri Lanka in June, but a foot injury suffered against India forced him out of the rest of the summer.
+He recorded a first five-wicket haul on his adopted home ground versus Sri Lanka in June, but a foot injury suffered against India forced him out of the rest of the summer.

-He was selected to go on a fast bowling programme with the England Performance Programme in the winter of 2014 after being awarded an incremental contract.
+He was selected to go on a fast bowling programme with the England Performance Programme in the winter of 2014 after being awarded an incremental contract, and was included in the Test squad to tour the West Indies in April and May 2015.